Best daily deals

 The Apple AirPods Pro (2nd generation) modestly improve upon the first-generation AirPods Pro and feature the same iconic look.
 Apple's upgraded H2 chip begets better noise canceling and battery life, while the case's U1 chip and integrated speaker let you precisely locate the case.
 If you own an iPhone, the AirPods Pro 2 are an obvious choice.

-Android users should go for the Beats Fit Pro, which has the Beats app available for software features.
+Android users and exercise enthusiasts should go for the Beats Fit Pro, which has the Beats app available for software features.
 You won’t be able to use Apple’s Spatial Audio on an Android with the Beats Fit Pro, however, so keep that in mind if you want to purchase it.

 Beats Fit Pro (Kim Kardashian Edition)